 Responsible person: Mag.a (FH) Judith Ranftler, MA

 Volkshilfe Kindergrundsicherung (“Volkshilfe – Essential Child Support”) aims to abolish child poverty in Austria.
 Through our programme, families affected by poverty receive a monthly child benefit stipend based on the family‘s income (max.
 625 EUR) for two years.
 Parents decide together with their children their financial and personal goals.
 Social workers document the changes of the stipend on the children.

 Volkshilfe Kindergrundsicherung works together with families in poverty and their children.
 The programme also works with Austrian and German worker welfare organizations to reach the national and regional governments.
-The University of Salzburg is also a research partner to analyse and monitor the programme’s long-term effects.
+Dr. Nikolaus Dimmel (lawyer and sociologist) is also a research partner to analyse and monitor the programme’s long-term effects.

 After three months in the pilot project, the children in the programme feel a greater sense of self-confidence and self-empowerment.
 Children who hardly communicated suddenly made eye contact, spoke more often, and expressed their needs.
 In the words of the children: "We all now laugh more" or "I can even buy a snack and be my own boss in the shop."